Lake Sevan: Effects

 During the second half of the 20th century, the ecological condition of Lake Sevan underwent tangible changes and vast degradation due to reduced water level, increased eutrophication, and detrimental impact of human activity on the biological diversity of the lake.
 According to Babayan et al. the lake level dropped by 19.88 m by 2002, while the volume decreased by 43.8% (from 58.5 to 32.9 km3).
 Due to the water level decrease, the quality of the water deteriorated, natural habitats were destroyed that meant loss of biodiversity.
 Vardanian wrote that drop of the lake level and the economic development in the basin brought about the change in hydro-chemical regime of the lake.
 The quality of the water deteriorated, water turbidity increased.
 The inner circulation of the water constituents as well as the circulation of the biological substances altered.

 Reversal and recovery

-According to Babayan et al. "by the 1950s it had become evident that the ecological and economic consequences of extensive exploitation of the water of Lake Sevan were too undesirable to continue in the same way."